annahanslc/ames-housing-data/README.md

 For example, most quality features are ranked on a scale from Poor to Excellent, or NA if the feature is not applicable.
 The full order, including all possible values would be dict_na_ex_6 = {'NA':0,'Po':1,'Fa':2,'TA':3,'Gd':4,'Ex':5}

-For the numeric features, I used several numeric scalers.
+For the numeric features, I used the **StandardScaler**.
 The goal of scaling is to ensure that all features contribute equally to the model.
 Otherwise, features with larger ranges or numbers, can overpower the model and distract it from considering all relevant data equally.
 This is especially important in this dataset because there are several different units of measure that have different ranges.
 For example, SalePrice is in dollars, and ranges from a minimum of $34,900 to a maximum of $755,000, while YrSold is in year and ranges only from 2009 to 2010.

-1. **StandardScaler** - the Standard Scaler is preferred for scaling features where the distribution is approximately normal.
-It transforms data by subtracting the mean and dividing by the standard deviation, so the transformed feature has a mean of 0 and a stadnard deviation of 1.
-I used the StandardScaler to scale the LotFrontage and the GarageArea features.
-2. **RobustScaler** - the Robust Scaler uses the median as the center instead of the mean, and the interquartile range (IQR) instead of the standard deviation.
-This makes the scaler robust against the influence of outliers and skewed distribution.
-The Robust Scaler was used for a number of features, including LotArea, GrLivArea and BtotalBsmtSF.
-3. **MinMax** - the Min Max Scaler is able to scale the data to a specific range by re-positioning it around the minimum and maximum values for each feature.
-I

 # Model Selection